Guidance to help you write a CDE proposal on the portal.

 Under ‘Contracting Terms’, ‘Seed Corn Funding’ isn’t used by CDE as it’s for work below £30,000 and when it’s uncertain that the outcome will generate any significant IP.
 ‘Shared Funding’ is where a joint venture between you and MOD is being proposed.
 Here you should state the amount of funding required and the proportion that you will be contributing, which should be greater than or equal to the amount being requested from MOD.

 The most common contract type by far used by CDE is ‘Def Con 705’.
 This is used where you expect to contribute less than MOD or you require full funding for your research.
-You can find a description of Def Con 705 in the Acquisition Operating Framework.
+You can find a description of Def Con 705 in the Acquisition System Guidance.
 Under Def Con 705 all IP generated through the work done under the contract belongs to the contractor.

 Use the ‘Justification for Choice’ field to add a short description to explain your choice.
 As most people select Def Con 705, you can put something like ‘Standard terms and conditions’ in here.